Driver License & ID Cards

 More Information

-Go to our Acceptable Documents page for a full list of identity documents and links to use our interactive process to assist you with what to bring to a deputy registrar agency.
+Visit the Acceptable Documents page for a full list of identity documents, including links to an interactive process to assist you with what to bring to a driver exam station, or deputy registrar agency.

 Knowledge Test and Vision Screening